 It was once thought that the yips were always associated with performance anxiety.
-However, it now appears that some people have yips that are caused by a focal dystonia, which is a neurological dysfunction affecting specific muscles.
+However, it now appears that some people have the yips due to a neurological condition affecting specific muscles (focal dystonia).

 The most common symptom associated with the yips is an involuntary muscle jerk, although some people experience tremors, twitches, spasms or freezing.